 Weight of it All is a solo gallery show following a four-month Student Artist in Residence at Recology, San Francisco, CA. Recology is a unique program where artists work on-site with materials scavenged at the city dump.
 All the artworks in this show reference the mammoth pile mined for materials and speak to over-consumption (as action) and addiction (as condition).

-Deserves a Second Chance is a drawing-installation where a common mass produced fan was rescued from the dump and then commemorated with charcoal and pastel drawings on found paper circles.
+Deserves a Second Chance is a drawing-installation where a non-operational fan was rescued from the dump and commemorated with charcoal and pastel drawings on found paper circles.
+This fan was then repaired to working order.
 During the installation, the fan blew air upon its own image, making the individual circles flutter.

 Deserves a Second Chance

 Charcoal, Pastel, Paper, Fan, Screws, Magnets